 Self-esteem is when an individual has confidence in themselves; their worth.
-They feel bad about themselves; they feel that they are not good at anything, they do not deserve to be love or supported, and they do not believe anything will work out in their favor.
-It is an explanation of the regard or respect that one has for oneself; if one has negative feelings about whom they are then they will have a low self-esteem.
+They feel bad about themselves; they feel that they are not good at anything, they do not deserve to be loved or supported, and they do not believe anything will work out in their favor.
+It is an explanation of the regard or respect that one has for oneself; if one has negative feelings about whom they are then they will have low self-esteem.

 Having low self-esteem can also cause one to have low self-efficacy; although the two are different they do go hand in hand.
-We will not discuss self-efficacy; however I would like to provide a clear definition.
+We will not discuss self-efficacy; however, I would like to provide a clear definition.
 Self-efficacy is one’s belief in their ability to reach a goal.
-It corresponds with the level in which people feel confident.
+It corresponds with the level at which people feel confident.
 To clarify, self-efficacy depends on one’s judgment about their capability to perform a particular task via the use of a specified level of performance; whereas self-esteem depends on the confidence in the worth of self.

 I must point out that not only youth who have been removed from their homes or reside in disenfranchised communities suffer from low self-esteem.
 This can happen to any child.
-There are many causes for low self-esteem; and some may be temporary.
-For example, a young person may simply be going through a particular stage in their lives, or may be starting a new school or moving into a new neighborhood.
+There are many causes for low self-esteem, and some may be temporary.
+For example, a young person may simply be going through a particular stage in their lives or may be starting a new school or moving into a new neighborhood.
 As long as the child has a great support system they are usually able to move past the issues causing the low self-esteem.